The Schilling test is used to determine whether the body absorbs vitamin B12 normally.

 If there is a problem with the stomach's ability to make intrinsic factor, Stage I of the test will be abnormal and Stage II will be normal.

-Both the Stage I and II Schilling tests will be abnormal in people who have problems absorbing vitamin B12 and intrinsic factor in the small intestine.
+Stages I and II will be abnormal in people who have problems absorbing vitamin B12 and intrinsic factor in the small intestine.

 Abnormal results may be due: